ozgetaskiran/BlogApp/README.md

 # BlogApp
-A blog application built using MongoDB, Express and Node.js.
+A blog application built using MongoDB, Express, Node.js and AngularJS.

 MEAN stack is used in development of this blog application.
 Please follow the steps below to run this application.